The Quickest Way to Create an Android QR Code Scanner

 }

-To scan QR code, we need to continuously get the camera preview frames and pass the frames to QR code detector.
+To enable QR code scanning, you need to continuously capture camera preview frames and pass them to a QR code detector.

-When using CameraX, we can use ImageAnalysis class to receive the camera frames:
+With CameraX, you can use the ImageAnalysis class to receive camera frames:

 ImageAnalysis analysisUseCase = new ImageAnalysis.Builder().build();